 Respiratory compromise (RC) is a critical postoperative complication that increases the likelihood of adverse outcomes and the cost of care.
 Several trials have confirmed that patient observation continues to underestimate the overall incidence of postoperative RC.
 This CE webinar will review the evidence and provide recommendations for the prevention of RC.

 There is compelling evidence that continuous monitoring of the respiratory function has a significant impact on clinical outcomes and cost of care.
-Although ventilation and oxygenation are different physiologically, it is recommended that they be monitored together and continuously to prevent postoperative respiratory compromise.
+Although ventilation and oxygenation are different physiologically, it is recommended that they be monitored togeher and continuously to prevent postoperative respiratory compromise.

 Total intravenous anesthesia (TIVA) offers advantages over inhalational anesthetics that may include reduced rates of post-operative nausea and vomiting, smoother emergence, and improved patient satisfaction.
 The BIS monitor allows the clinician to minimize drug cost and improve recovery parameters by allowing more precise titration of IV anesthetics such as propofol.
 However, the use of BIS technology for TIVA requires a more complete understanding of how processed EEG works.
 By learning to identify and troubleshoot common clinical issues like EMG artifact and patient movement in the presence of a low BIS number, practitioners can improve both patient outcome and their own confidence in BIS technology.
 Dr. Marsh will show how TIVA with BIS will help anesthesia clinicians increase value to hospitals, payers, and new healthcare partners like Accountable Care Organizations (ACOs).